ThePizza1k/crossbridge-swc-lua/docs/lua/REFERENCE.md

   - RNG objects are internally `userdata`
   - RNG objects currently use xoshiro256+ to generate random numbers.

+## Buffer Library

+The buffer library allows the creation and usage of fixed size, mutable blocks of memory.
+Buffer objects are capped at a length of 16777216 bytes.
+Read and write operations for numeric values use big endian byte order.

+Buffers are automatically converted to/from ByteArrays when going between AS3 and Lua.

+todo: document everything

 ## Library Extensions

 ### math.clamp(m : number, min : number, max : number): number